rabidaudio/stream-talk/notes.md

-The design concept is that all of these components are modular, and act independantly without knowing how they will be used, and  can be combined in different ways to acomplish very different tasks
+The design concept is that all of these components are modular, and act independently without knowing how they will be used, and  can be combined in different ways to accomplish very different tasks

-    ls /bin | grep user
+    ls /bin | grep users

-    ls | wc -l

     wget -qO- http://www.prism.gatech.edu/~cknight7/dictionary.txt.gz | gzip -c | grep -e '^a' | wc -l

+I have a dictionary out on my prism drive that is a huge list of enlish words. but its compressed. by putting streams together in the right way, I can for example figure out how many words start with 'a'

 Readable- e.g. files
-fs.readFile and fs.readFileSync read the whole file into memory, then return it even the asyncronous version does this
+fs.readFile and fs.readFileSync read the whole file into memory, then return it even the asynchronous version does this

 So fs.fileRead and fs.fileReadSync buffer the entire contents of the file into memory, and then pass that back (to the return value or callback, depending on which you use).
 But fs.createReadStream reads a file